How to Build a C# PDF Generator

 SaveFileDialog will open a file dialog to select the folder and file name where you want to generate a PDF file.

-I have set the Default Extension to PDF files as we are only dealing with PDF files here.
+On line 5, the code example sets the default extension property to pdf, as we are only dealing with PDF files here.

 Run the Project